How to Build Your Own ChatGPT or Any LLM

 Step 1: Pre-training

-Pre-training is the initial stage in the development of a Large Language Model (LLM).
+Pre-training is the initial stage in the development of an LLM (Large Language Model).
 In this phase, various fundamental tasks are carried out to prepare the natural language model.

 One of the first steps is data extraction, where large volumes of information are collected from various sources, such as the Internet.
-Additionally, the technique of scraping is used to obtain relevant textual information.
+Additionally, scraping techniques are used to obtain relevant textual information.

-The Internet becomes a valuable source of data, providing a wide range and variety of information.
+The Internet becomes a valuable source of data, providing a vast amount and variety of information.

-Next, a model based on machine learning algorithms is generated.
-This model has the ability to understand and process human natural language, acting as a kind of "word calculator" by predicting which words can follow in a sentence.
+Next, a model is generated based on machine learning algorithms.
+This model has the ability to understand and process human natural language, acting as a kind of "word calculator" by predicting which words may follow in a sentence.

 Considering the above, pre-training is the first step in creating an LLM.
 In this stage, the necessary data is collected, a model is created, and it is trained to understand and predict human natural language.